The Wedding Planning Websites, Apps and Tools you can't live without

-For General wedding planning inspo : The Knot is a wealth of info this site is a great place to start, one thing I will say however is that this is full of more American style articles and lists so you will just need to filter through it.
+For general wedding planning inspo : The Knot is a wealth of info.
+This site is a great place to start, one thing I will say, however, is that this is full of more American style articles and lists so you will just need to filter through it.

-For stopping yourself spending to much : Mint lets you create and itemise a budget and keep track of bills and invoices that need to be paid so you keep your vendors happy and they deliver everything you are expecting.
+For stopping yourself spending too much : Mint lets you create and itemise a budget and keep track of bills and invoices that need to be paid so you keep your vendors happy and they deliver everything you are expecting.

-For bridesmaids dresses : Designer wardrobe Save everyone time, money and hassle and get your girls to rent dresses, go with a theme or colour or let them run wild, if you want matchy matchy then this might not be the place for you.
+For bridesmaids dresses : Designer Wardrobe Save everyone time, money and hassle and get your girls to rent dresses, go with a theme or colour or let them run wild, if you want matchy matchy then this might not be the place for you.